zostay/gormless/README.md

 ![A comic about a mom who destroys the school database because she named her boy "Robert'); DROP TABLE Students;--"](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)

-That's not, of course, how the devs see it, but I believe they are simply wrong.
+The gorm devs do not consider this to be a vulnerability, but they are simply wrong.
 SQL injection is an obvious issue with a method like `db.Where` or `db.Raw` where you know you're writing a raw SQL query.
-But what you don't expect is something like this to be vulnerable:
+If these were the methods we were talking about, I have concerns to make sure devs use them carefully, but I wouldn't say they are inherently vulnerable.

+However, if you have a method that is safe under some circumstances, but not under others, that is a vulnerability.
+Consider the following program:

 ```go
 // BAD CODE DO NOT USE!!!